moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 ### Connect DApp to MetaMask

-With the development environment set up and MetaMask configured for the Dancebox appchain, the next step is to configure the dApp to connect with MetaMask's wallet using RainbowKit.
+With the development environment set up and MetaMask configured for the Tanssi demo EVM appchain, the next step is to configure the dApp to connect with MetaMask's wallet using RainbowKit.
 This process involves the following key steps:

 1. Import RainbowKit, Wagmi, and TanStack Query
 2. Setup configuration for Wagmi